 - The complaint would have taken away my ability to focus on instruction

 - I didn’t want to file a complaint against the assistant principal because I knew that the decision came from the principal

 Not So Ineffective

-In our state 5th grade is a promotional grade level, so the 5th grade students take their standardized test in March.
-The test scores came back in April.
+In our state 5th grade is a promotional grade level.
+So the 5th grade students take their standardized test in March and test scores come back in April.
 We all knew that the scores were back.
 When they came back the math scores had improved by 15 points!
-You’re probably already know what happened to that PPA.
+You probably already know what happened to that PPA.
 Yep you guessed it!
 At the end of the year I went from being rated ineffective to effective.
 Hmmm…..imagine that!

-I don’t view my success as a teacher on test scores because that’s 1 data point.
+I don’t base my success as a teacher on test scores because that’s one data point.
 I determine my success by how well my math students do in 6th grade math in middle school.
-In the eyes of the school district the test scores my sores showed that my students and I had a successful school year.
+In the eyes of the school district the test scores or my sores showed that my students and I had a successful school year.

 At the end of every school year the teachers have a summative meeting with their evaluators to discuss their evaluation ratings.
 Before my summative my principal and I had a long conversation about me returning to the school.
 The conversation was much needed and ended with him saying that if I couldn’t get on board then he ask that I find another campus.
 I’m a no nonsense person who doesn’t wear their feelings on their sleeves.
 So I stood up ,shook his hand, and said, “I respect that.”
 So often as he did during the school year, I let my actions speak louder than my words.
 I sent him an email that said I decided to transfer to another campus for the 2017-2018 school year.